-Philip A. Philip, MD, PhD, FRCP
+Philip A. Philip, MD, PhD, FRCP, FABC

-Dr. Kathryn Cramer Endowed Chair in Cancer Research
+Kathryn Cramer Endowed Chair in Cancer Research

-Vice President for Medical Affairs
+Vice President of Medical Affairs

-Barbara Ann Karmanos Cancer Institute
+Karmanos Cancer Institute

 Wayne State University School of Medicine

-A frequent national and international lecturer, Dr. Philip authored over 200 manuscripts, review articles, editorials, and co-edited a book on pancreatic cancer.
+A frequent national and international lecturer, Dr. Philip authored more than 200 manuscripts, review articles, editorials, and co-edited a book on pancreatic cancer.
 His major research interests are in the development of new therapies for gastrointestinal and neuroendocrine cancers with a special focus on pancreatic cancer.
 He has been the principal investigator on numerous local and national clinical trials in GI cancers.